-In addition, this specialty option will allow students to earn the GIScience Undergraduate Certificate through the College of Earth, Ocean, and Atmospheric Sciences concurrently with their BS degree through the College of Forestry.
+In addition, this specialty option will allow students to earn the Geographic Information Science Certificate through the College of Earth, Ocean, and Atmospheric Sciences concurrently with their BS degree through the College of Forestry.
 The student will apply to the Geographic Information Science Undergraduate Certificate Program to receive the GIS Certificate in conjunction with completion of the Landscape Analysis Option.

-No S/U grades are accepted for the GEO courses that are counted for the GIS Certificate.
+No S/U grades are accepted for the courses that are counted toward the GIS Certificate.

 |FE 208||FOREST SURVEYING||4|